PhilippHoyerCoC/GhostNetFishing/README.md

 # Steps for setting up the project:

+## Create the docker network: \
+docker network create ghostnet

 ## Start up the database container: \
 docker run -p 3307:3306 --name=ghostnet-db --network=ghostnet -e MYSQL_ROOT_PASSWORD=geheim
--e MYSQL_USER=ghostnet -e MYSQL_PASSWORD=geheim -e MYSQL_DATABASE=ghostnet -d mysql/mysql-server:latest
+-e MYSQL_USER=ghostnet -e MYSQL_PASSWORD=geheim -e MYSQL_DATABASE=ghostnet -d mysql/mysql-server:8.0.32

 In case the port 3307 is already used on the target machine change the port in the docker run command and adjust the port in the JdbcUrl of the tomee.xml provided below!